 Planning for Adoption Raises Important Emotional Questions: Therapy Can Help You Decide

 Adoption raises important questions not only about planning for your family, but also about the logistics of the adoption system (for example, do you want a closed or open adoption?).
-In our remote therapy sessions at Tribeca Maternity, as well as in our therapy offices in Park Slope, Brooklyn and Tribeca after COVID, we help individuals and couples decide what they want for their family, and how to approach the emotional and practical path to making those wants real.
+At Tribeca Maternity, we help individuals and couples decide what they want for their family, and how to approach the emotional and practical path to making those wants real.

 The Adoption Process Can Be Excruciating

 Bureaucracy is filled with uncertainty and can bring families under scrutiny.
 Adoption is complicated and often completely out of your control.
 You are likely faced with mountains of paperwork and days, months, or years waiting for your child.
-Now, in the time of COVID-19, the adoption process has become even more excruciating, and for many families seeking to adopt, has effectively halted.
-Families that, after the long process, were ready to take home a new member of their family are having to wait indefinitely, and so is the child who was ready for their new home.
-And for families in the beginning or anywhere else in the process, long and uncertain delays are expected.
-In teletherapy and video therapy, we won’t let you be alone in the agony of this process and its disruptions.
+At our Lower Manhattan offices, as well as in our online therapy offerings, we won’t let you be alone in the agony of this process and its disruptions.

 After the Adoption, Leading Your New Family